G-Core/product-documentation/documentation/cdn/ssl-certificates/configure-your-own-ssl-certificate.md

 ### SSL certificates overview

-The certificate will be displayed in the <a href="https://cdn.gcore.com/ssl/list" target="_blank">SSL certificates</a> section of your control panel.
+The certificate will be displayed in the <a href="https://cdn.gcore.com/ssl/list" target="_blank">SSL certificates</a> section in the Gcore Customer Portal.
 This page contains a table that lists your personal certificates and associated information, such as the ID, name, CDN resources connected to the certificate, and expiration date.

 <img src="https://assets.gcore.pro/docs/cdn/ssl-certificates/configure-your-own-ssl-certificate/own-ssl-11.png" alt="Renew an SSL certificate">